nikitakot/nestjs-boilerplate/article/article-devto.md

 This step is pretty much optional as you can use the generated prisma client as it is in other modules/services etc. but making a prisma module will make it easier to configure or change something in the future.

 Let's use the NestJS CLI to create a prisma module and a service.
-The CLI will automatically create the files boilerplates and do the initial module metadata setup for us.
+The CLI will automatically create the files boilerplate's files and do the initial module metadata setup for us.

 ```shell
 $ nest g module prisma